AliCollins/til/README.md

-# til
+# TIL

-Today I learned
+> Today I learned...

+This is to be a collection of things I have learnt day to day ass I do whatever it is that I do!
+Hope it's helpful...